ole-old/Video-Book-Manual/how-to-create-video-books-using-a-computer-with-microsoft-windows/README.md

 <a href="http://www.flickr.com/photos/64516474@N05/8619794914/" title="click-and-drag-to-select by rjstatic, on Flickr"><img src="http://farm9.staticflickr.com/8394/8619794914_9617294054.jpg" width="500" height="375" alt="click-and-drag-to-select"></a>

 When you finish your click and drag selection of the screen, Media Encoder will reappear and show you the coordinates you selected.
 If you like the selection that you made you can now click *next*, otherwise you can try the screen selection again.

 <a href="http://www.flickr.com/photos/64516474@N05/8619804020/" title="coordinates-acquired by rjstatic, on Flickr"><img src="http://farm9.staticflickr.com/8253/8619804020_034262520d.jpg" width="500" height="387" alt="coordinates-acquired"></a>

 Now it's time to choose a name for the file that your Video Book will be known as.
 In the example below I've chosen to name the file *Kevins-Birthday-Book.wmv* and it will be save to my *Desktop* when the recording is finished.
+Click *next* to proceed when you are satisfied with your file name.

 <a href="http://www.flickr.com/photos/64516474@N05/8618706779/" title="file-name by rjstatic, on Flickr"><img src="http://farm9.staticflickr.com/8123/8618706779_6d5c36f6c1.jpg" width="500" height="392" alt="file-name"></a>